Eachine E33W quadcopter drone for first-time pilots

 Additional to the usual control sticks and power switch you can find other 8 buttons on the front panel.
-While the left shoulder button allows to toggle between speed rates, the right one enables the 3D eversion mode (360 degree flips).
+While the left shoulder button allows toggling between speed rates, the right one enables the 3D eversion mode (360-degree flips).

 In order the attach your smartphone on top of the transmitter, you need to install the included phone holder.

 While in the specifications of the E33W drone there is nothing mentioned about the APP control, after I installed the suitable application (WiFi UFO) I found out that actually, I can control it in 3 ways:

 Anyway, in my opinion, the most accurate way to control the movements of the aircraft is through the transmitter.